gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 From the given latest timestamp (`endTime`), 6 future values are generated.
 The list of future timestamps is iterated.

 During iteration, the additional rows are created by adding the `timestamp`, `speed` and `volume` columns to the `nodeFeaturesDF`.
 The future rows are added to the historical dataframe (`dataDF`) by using `unionByName`.
 The time-series columns are created by applying the `addTimeSeries` method on the dataframe.
-Once the time-seriese columns have been added, the features columns is generated.
+Once the time-series columns have been added, the features columns is generated.

-With the prepartion phase complete, the prediction can be done by applying the `transformedDF` to the `rf_model`.
+With the preparation phase complete, the prediction can be done by applying the `transformedDF` to the `rf_model`.
 The result dataframe contains a `prediction` column, containing the prediction for the speed of each node on that particular timestamp.

 To include the predicted speed value in further prediction of speed for time-series features, the rows containing the current `timestamp` have their speed (originally $0$) set to the value in the `prediction` column (predicted value).